plijnzaad/ibls-expression/README.md

 The exercises are inside the comments in the R files.
-Don't blindly copy-paste things; try to really understand what is going on, e.g. by playing around with the arguments and by looking up the documentation of the functions.
+Don't blindly copy-paste things; try to really understand what is going on, e.g. by playing around with function arguments and by looking up the documentation of the functions.

 The files are, in chronological order (the lecture it goes with is given in parentheses)